ReDI-School/fullstack_bootcamp/volunteers/coach.md

 **Before the Session:**
 1. Review the milestone of the week to understand what students were working on.
-2. Open the Student Progress sheet (link in Slack).
+2. Open the Students & Project Milestones (2nd tab in your Core Sheet).
+The link to your Core Sheet is pinned in Slack.

 **In the Session:**
 1. Join the Zoom Call 5 minutes before the Session starts.